Protecting Your Rights As A Grandparent

 A Visitation Rights Lawyer Helping Grandparents Throughout Arizona

-Establishing the visitation rights of grandparents can be a very complicated process and needs to be approached with the guidance of an experienced Arizona family lawyer.
-Grandparents need to know that the marital status of the grandchild's parents affects their rights to request court-ordered visitation.
+Establishing the visitation rights of grandparents can be a complicated process and must be approached with the guidance of an experienced Arizona family lawyer.
+Grandparents need to know that the marital status of the grandchild’s parents affects their rights to request court-ordered visitation.

-There are many factors the court will consider when determining the best interests of the children, including:
+The court will consider many factors when determining the best interests of the children, including: